Fargekritt/java-lox/README.md

 * Many scripting languages are mix of both interpreted and compiled.
   * CPython, Lua is a couple of languages like this

+## Chapter 4

+### Challenges
+1. Python is not a regular language, since you cant use a regex to parse the grammer. python is indent sensetive and you need to know level of indention which you cant do with regex.
+2. TODO
+3. Python needs to know the white space to know what scope its in.
+Comments might be used to create better debugging, can be used to create documention (javaDoc) and if you want to source-to-source you might want to keep comments in.